MarkusWandel/battery-tester/doc/manual.md

 The analog resolution is about 2.5V/1023 = 2.44mV per A/D converter step.
 This is adequate for this application; however with a lower reference voltage (1.6V) the resolution would be higher.
 ## Trickle Charging
-Becaue it has to terminate the high charge current when it thinks the battery is full, a fast charger can't guarantee to get the batteries exactly 100% charged.
+Because it has to terminate the high charge current when it thinks the battery is full, a fast charger can't guarantee to get the batteries exactly 100% charged.
 Trickle charging can.

 Trickle charging is defined as a rate of C/10 or less, where C is the capacity of the battery.
 So for example a 2800mAh battery can be trickle charged at 280mA.
 Trickle charging does not need to stop at 100% full and can be left on longer.
 Cheap overnight chargers work this way.